-Melatonin measurement is used to investigate sleep disorders and the body's reactions to stress.
+Melatonin measurement investigates sleep disorders and the body's reactions to stress.

-Melatonin is a compound secreted mainly by the pineal gland but synthesized also in many other tissues and cells.
-In humans, nocturnally peaking oscillations of melatonin are involved in sleep-wakefulness where melatonin concentrations are lower during the day.
+Melatonin is a compound secreted mainly by the pineal gland but is also synthesized in many other tissues and cells.
+In humans, nocturnally peaking oscillations of melatonin are involved in sleep-wakefulness, where melatonin concentrations are lower during the day.

-In recent years, the role of melatonin and its metabolites have been identified as potent, broad-acting antioxidants and free radical scavengers in addition to playing a role in the upregulation of antioxidant enzymes.
-Melatonin levels in plasma are paralleled by corresponding variations in saliva where the saliva concentrations are about 30% of that found in plasma.
-Measurement of salivary Melatonin is advantageous, especially to avoid invasive venipuncture procedures.
+In recent years, melatonin and its metabolites have been identified as potent, broad-acting antioxidants, free radical scavengers, and players in the upregulation of antioxidant enzymes.
+Melatonin levels in plasma are paralleled by corresponding variations in saliva, where the concentrations are about 30% of those in plasma.
+Measuring salivary melatonin is advantageous, especially in avoiding invasive venipuncture procedures.

 More information